-My love affair with granola began in 1987 at the Bluebonnet Cafe and Grocer on lower Greenville Avenue in Dallas.
-I became a forever granola girl back then, and began my quest to find unique home-made granola wherever my travels take me.
-Over the years, my hunt for the perfect blend for my pallet led me to develop my own recipes.
-I eat my original concoctions daily on yogurt or oatmeal, or alone as a simple workout snack – and of course I happily share the latest batches with family and friends.
+My love affair with granola began in 1987 at the Bluebonnet Cafe and Grocer on Lower Greenville Avenue in Dallas.
+I became a forever granola girl back then and began my quest to find unique homemade granola wherever my travels take me.
+Over the years, my hunt for the perfect blend for my pallet led me to develop my recipes.
+I eat my original concoctions daily on yogurt or oatmeal, or alone as a simple workout snack – and of course, I happily share the latest batches with family and friends.

 Life changed dramatically for me the day I received my breast cancer diagnosis and discovered I carried the BRCA 2 mutation.
-My determination to nourish my body led me to a holistic approach with food.
-I now eat a gluten free, nutritionally dense and fat adaptive diet.
+My determination to nourish my body led me to a holistic approach to food.
+I now eat a gluten-free, nutritionally dense, and fat-adaptive diet.
 I learned sugar feeds cancer cells that can make cancer grow.

-The medicine prescribed for me to take for the next 10 years was one that caused excruciating joint pain.
-I learned from my oncology nurse that a gluten-free diet incorporating healthier fats could reduce the pain.
+The medicine prescribed for me to take for the next 10 years caused excruciating joint pain.
+I learned from my oncology nurse that a gluten-free diet incorporating healthier fats could reduce pain.

-I adopted an all-organic, cancer-fighting diet of only gluten-free whole grains, and no sugar, alcohol or dairy.
-In between my surgeries and during the recovery phase, my daughter and I played around in the kitchen to come up with a granola recipe that did not contain the gluten, dairy, soy and sugars found in most granola’s on the market – and just as importantly, did not sacrifice taste.
+I adopted an all-organic, cancer-fighting diet of only gluten-free whole grains, and no sugar, alcohol, or dairy.
+In between my surgeries and during the recovery phase, my daughter and I played around in the kitchen to come up with a granola recipe that did not contain the gluten, dairy, soy, and sugars found in most granola on the market – and just as importantly, did not sacrifice taste.